jtshojinaga/whiskey-valor/README.md

   - Ensure that you're keeping your .sql file up to date in order to reduce errors in your Siteground code.
 Keep in mind that Siteground is case-sensitive, and your database names in the Siteground files must be identical to the database names in the database.
 6. Navigate to the 'dbInfo.php' page in your Siteground files.
 Inside the connect() function, you will see a series of PHP variables. ($host, $database, $user, $pass) Change the server name in the 'if' statement to the name of your server, and change the $database, $user, and $pass variables to the database name, user name, and password that you created in step 3.

+### Setting up cron jobs
+The scheduled emails functionality utilizes chron jobs to run a PHP Files at specific intervals.
+To set up this cron job on Siteground you
+1. Navigate to your website's "SITE TOOLS" from your Siteground websites page.
+2. Click on the 'Devs' button on the left side.
+3. Click 'Cron Jobs'.
+4. Enter the following into the 'Command' section:"php /home/customer/www/jenniferp217.sg-host.com/public_html/scheduledSend.php"
+5. Click the interval dropdown and select "Twice Per Day (0 0,12 * * *)"
+6. Finish by clicking 'CREATE'

 ### Clearing the SiteGround cache
 #### Chrome
 1. Open Chrome and click on the three-dot menu icon in the top-right corner.